tnwei/exposure-to-code/source/09_random_generative.rst

     im = Image.open(io.BytesIO(ps.encode("utf-8")))
     im.save("week9-circle-packing.jpg")

 Increase MAXITER and let the code run.
+Note that there is a lot of room for further customization in this code, e.g. adding colour, controlling the size evolution of the circles, using other shapes for the frame etc.

 Conclusion
 ----------